 Here are some exercises that can strengthen the glute muscles.
 The exercises are in order from weaker muscles to already strong muscles.

-First four exercises are isolated glute muscles workouts.
-It is better to concentrate on those muscles only when there is a real weakness of them.
+The first four exercises are isolated glute muscle workouts.
+It is better to concentrate on those muscles only when there is a real weakness.
 And a person is unable to perform activities with proper posture.
 This will also ensure that we are avoiding the use of incorrect muscles and therefore prevent injury.